Core Principle

 - No creation event needed — matter has always existed

-- No heat death possible — infinite matter means infinite energy reservoirs
+- No heat death possible — infinite matter means infinite energy reservoirs; recycling via transition cycles prevents any SL from reaching equilibrium (see Symmetric State Principle)

 - Eternal dynamics — infinite matter in eternal motion (Axiom 8)